novemberlc/mcserverguide/docs/main.md

 ---
 id: main
-title: NCMS Guides
+title: MC Server Guide
 sidebar_position: 1
 ---

-Welcome to NCMS Guides!
+Welcome to the MC Server Guide!
 Choose a category on the left to get started.